vincefn/pyvkfft/README.rst

   transformed array is at around 600MB.
 Transforms on small arrays with small batch sizes could produce smaller performances, or better ones when fully cached.
-* a number of blue + (CuFFT) are actually performed as radix-N transforms with 7<N<127 (e.g. 11) -hence the performane similar to the blue dots- but the actual supported radix transforms is undocumented so they are not correctly labeled.
+* a number of blue + (CuFFT) are actually performed as radix-N transforms with 7<N<127 (e.g. 11) -hence the performance similar to the blue dots- but the actual supported radix transforms is undocumented so they are not correctly labeled.

 The general results are: